spyder-ide/spyder-docs/doc/basic-first-aid.rst

    .. image:: images/basic-first-aid/basic-first-aid-qtconsole.png
       :alt: Anaconda navigator showing qtconsole

-   QtConsole is the GUI console backend Spyder depends on to run its code, so most issues involving Spyder's Console are actually something with QtConsole instead, and can be reported to their `issue tracker`_.
+   QtConsole is the GUI console backend Spyder depends on to run its code, so most issues involving Spyder's :doc`ipythonconsole` are actually something with QtConsole instead, and can be reported to their `issue tracker`_.

 #. **An IPython command line shell**, launched with e.g. ``ipython`` from the Anaconda Prompt/Terminal/command line (Windows/Mac/Linux).
    Reproducible bugs can be reported to their `Github page`_, though make sure to read their guidelines and docs first.